jayakasadev/CarND-Kidnapped-Vehicle-Project/README.md

 # Particle Filter
-A simulated vehicle is placed on a 2D map with no idea of it's actual location.
+A simulated vehicle is placed on a 2D map with no idea of its actual location.
 Given a noisy GPS estimate of its initial location, I used a Particle Filter to approximate the actual location of the car on the map given noisy sensor and control data.
-The goal was to track the vehicle and approximate it's location as it drove around the map.
-The performace of the vehicle is displayed as Root Mean Squared Error values in each dimension and control value.
+The goal was to track the vehicle and approximate its location as it drove around the map.
+The performance of the vehicle is displayed as Root Mean Squared Error values in each dimension and control value.

 ## Running the Code
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)